VJAI/Story_For_Next_Movie/Hunter.md

 # Hunter

-> The world needs a cure like me... and I've one! - Hunter
+> The world needs a cure like me and I've one! - Hunter

 ## The Box